 Chemicals in Shampoo that Are Problematic

-Surfactants: This is what makes your shampoo lather up with suds.
+This is what makes your shampoo lather up with suds.
 We usually associate soap suds with cleaner hair, but that’s not necessarily the case.
 Sudsing doesn’t really occur much in nature, so it’s often the result of a chemical reaction or agent of some kind.
 While these chemicals aren’t necessarily toxic to humans, they can cause serious irritation and can be really harmful to aquatic life.
+Some examples inside hair products are Sodium lauryl sulfate (SLS) or sodium lauryl ether sulfate (SLES).
 Given the quantity of shampoo going down the drain every time we wash our hair, we’d prefer to avoid irritation and create a safer environment by choosing a shampoo without these ingredients.

-Preservatives: Ever noticed the expiration date on your shampoo?
+Ever noticed the expiration date on your shampoo?
 Nope, neither have we.
 That’s because commercial shampoos are full of preservatives to keep them shelf-stable.
 They’ll last for a really long time without separating out or going “off”.
 These preservatives prevent the growth of yeast, mold, bacteria, etc, but because they’re literally designed to kill things, preservatives are tricky and can have a range of toxicity problems for both humans and the environment.
+They are also likely made of petrochemicals.

-Fragrance: This is definitely something to look out for.
+Watch out for that scent!
+This is definitely something to look out for on the ingredient list.
 The term “fragrance” can act as a backdoor for all kinds of chemicals to sneak into your products.
-It’s often used as an umbrella term for up to 100 ingredients.
+It’s often used as an umbrella term for up to 100 ingredients in a blend.
 Unfortunately, many of these ingredients can be toxic to human health, like phthalates (linked to reproductive and developmental harm) and synthetic musks (linked to hormone disruption and build up in our bodies).

 Ingredients to Avoid*